musteka-la/kitsunet-js/README.md

 # kitsunet-js
-> The kitsunet js implementation
+> The kitsunet client implementation

 ### What is this?